+Choosing where in Denmark to live is challenging as the country has some very beautiful cities.
 Areas with the most British residents in Denmark are Copenhagen and Aarhus.

-Copenhagen, as the capital of Denmark, is the most populous city.
-It promises an international environment and busy lifestyle with amazing coastal views, as it sits on the shores of the islands of Zealand and Amager.
+Copenhagen, the capital of Denmark, is the most populous city.
+It promises an international environment and a busy lifestyle with amazing coastal views, as it sits on the shores of the islands of Zealand and Amager.
 Along with the many palaces, one of which is the famous royal family’s Amalienborg Palace.

-You will also find large green parks for your daily stroll.
+You’ll also find large green parks for your daily stroll.
 One of the top attractions for foreigners is Andersen’s little mermaid statue — forever on a rock by the waterside at the Langelinie promenade, waiting to be admired.

 Aarhus is the second-largest city in Denmark, located on the east coast of the Jutland peninsula.
 As a recent elect of the European Cultural Capital, the city has beautified its urban culture even more.
-It is home to some of the country’s most impressive modern buildings and architectural landmarks.
+It’s home to some of the country’s most impressive modern buildings and architectural landmarks.
 With its many museums and art galleries, the new library in modern minimalist design and the largest concert hall with its marvellous glass facade, this city will keep you busy day and night.
 Amazing music festivals, delicious Nordic cuisine, pristine beaches and vibrant nightlife are definitely worth the move.

-How to become a Danish citizen
+How to become a Danish resident

-If you are thinking of moving to Denmark from the Uk after Brexit, then you can sign up for email alerts for news from the UK government site and view the latest updates for travelling to or living in Europe after the period of transition.
+If you are thinking of moving to Denmark from the UK after Brexit, then you can sign up for email alerts for news from the UK government site and view the latest updates for travelling to or living in Europe after the period of transition.